BellPepperStudios/3DS-Shop.github.io/README.md

 A shop where you can get stuff on your 3ds For your 3ds

 # download
-when it relewses you will be able to download it from github and from the website which is link.
+when it releases you will be able to download it from github and from the website which is link.

 # reward points
 for downloading games on our app you can earn reward points and get prizes (i dont know what the prizes are yet)